DARSHANHEGDE7/SmartVision/README.md

-SmartVision: AI-Powered System for Real-Time Monitoring and Detection of Suspicious Human Activity SmartVision is an AI-powered system designed to strengthen security by detecting suspicious human behavior in real-time.
-This cutting-edge solution leverages deep learning techniques and computer vision for efficient monitoring, using models like SlowFast for activity classification, ResNet50 for pattern recognition, YOLOv5 for threat detection, and MediaPipe for pose estimation.
+SmartVision: Real-Time Monitoring and Detection of Suspicious Human Activity Using Deep Learning 📌 Abstract
+SmartVision is an AI-powered security system designed to monitor and detect suspicious human activities in real-time.
+Using Deep Learning and Computer Vision techniques, the system analyzes surveillance footage to identify complex human behaviors, threats, and aggressive actions.
+Built on cutting-edge technologies like SlowFast for activity classification, YOLOv5 for real-time threat detection, and MediaPipe for pose estimation, SmartVision provides a robust solution for public and private space security.
-Introduction
-SmartVision is designed to enhance security systems by analyzing and identifying suspicious behaviors using deep learning and computer vision techniques.
-It provides real-time monitoring capabilities and the ability to detect critical security threats such as weapons, accidents, and physical confrontations.

-Features
+🚀 Features
-Real-Time Suspicious Activity Detection: Detects subtle and complex human behaviors using SlowFast model.
+🔍 Real-Time Suspicious Activity Detection: Identifies complex human behaviors using SlowFast.
-Activity Classification: Utilizes ResNet50 for classifying activities based on visual patterns.
-Threat Detection: YOLOv5 model detects critical threats like weapons, accidents, and explosions.
+🛡 Threat Detection: Uses YOLOv5 to detect high-risk scenarios like weapons, accidents, and explosions.
-Pose Estimation: Analyzes body movements for detecting aggressive behaviors using MediaPipe.
-Comprehensive Security Solution: Monitors both public and private spaces and alerts authorities to potential dangers.
+💪 Pose Estimation: Leverages MediaPipe to detect physical confrontations or aggressive movements.
+📊 Activity Classification: Differentiates between typical and suspicious activities with ResNet50.
+🛠 Real-Time Alerts: Sends immediate notifications to authorities when a potential threat is detected.
-Technologies Used
+⚙ Technologies Used
-Deep Learning: SlowFast, ResNet50, YOLOv5
+Deep Learning:

+SlowFast: Activity classification from slow and fast video frames.
+ResNet50: Recognizes activity patterns to distinguish between normal and suspicious behavior.
+YOLOv5: Detects high-risk scenarios in real-time.
-Computer Vision: OpenCV, MediaPipe
+Computer Vision:

-Programming Language: Python
+OpenCV: Video processing and feature extraction.
+MediaPipe: Analyzes human poses to detect aggressive actions.
+Libraries/Tools:

-Frameworks & Libraries: TensorFlow, PyTorch, OpenCV, YOLO, MediaPipe System Overview
+Python, TensorFlow, PyTorch, OpenCV, YOLOv5, MediaPipe, NumPy 🏗 System Architecture

-Workflow:
+The architecture of the SmartVision system that powers real-time suspicious activity detection.

+How It Works:
-Data Collection: The system uses video feeds for human activity monitoring.
+Data Input: The system takes video input from surveillance cameras.
-Activity Recognition: The SlowFast model captures slow and fast video frames to detect intricate temporal patterns.
+Processing: SlowFast and ResNet50 analyze the video to detect human activity.
-Threat Detection: YOLOv5 is applied to identify critical security risks (e.g., weapons, accidents).
+Threat Detection: YOLOv5 scans for high-risk threats like weapons or explosions.
-Pose Estimation: MediaPipe analyzes human body movements for detecting physical confrontations.
+Pose Estimation: MediaPipe identifies fighting or aggressive body movements.
-Key Models:
-SlowFast: Activity classification using temporal video frames.
-ResNet50: Classifies activities based on visual patterns.
-YOLOv5: Real-time detection of high-risk security threats.
-MediaPipe: Detects physical confrontations and aggressive behavior.
+Alert System: Authorities are notified immediately if a threat is detected.